In general, limit how much personal information you give out - just the essentials! - when:

 Whenever possible, limit who can save (capture, take a screenshot) your posts to just yourself.

-Facebook's default is to track your location, and use that information when you "check in" or post a photo - turn off Facebook access to location in the settings of your device to block it.
+Facebook's default is to track your location, and use that information when you "check in" or post a photo.
+Better to turn off Facebook access to location in the settings of your device to block it.

 The website Trusted Reviews has a more detailed article with directions on how to set different parts of Facebook to "Friends only" or "Private", and the Consumer Reports article linked below also has detailed advice for privacy settings.